Australian rivers with regulated flows - the Murray-Darling, Snowy, Hunter, and Ord Rivers

 The waters of Australian rivers are also being affected by the addition of certain substances, like sediment and nutrients.

 Nutrients are substances, such as fertilisers used on crops, that make plants grow quickly.
-Sometimes nutrients can leak into a river system.
+Nutrients can leak into a river system.
 Sometimes when there are too many nutrients in a river, an algal bloom will occur.
 An algal bloom is a large growth of a kind of microscopic plant called algae.
 When the algae in algal blooms eventually dies, it can kill the other kinds of plants and animals that live in the river.

 Sediment occurs when dust and dirt resulting from erosion gets into the river water.
 Erosion is the natural wearing down of land caused by the weather.
 Removing trees and plants from an area can greatly increase the rate of erosion.
 Over grazing with large numbers of animals like sheep and cows can also contribute to erosion.
 More erosion means more sediment and rivers with high amounts of sediment can kill the plants and animals that live in them.